Followers

 Contemplating the MMO Experience

 Where better to write about my thoughts than my own site that is some strange lovechild of blogging and a pseudo attempt at video game journalism?
-Perhaps in the course of writing out my thoughts I'll discover the answer, or one
+Perhaps in the course of writing out my thoughts I'll discover the answer, or one of you, my readers, will assist me in some way.

 I don't know where to go from here, with this website.